kestral246/scaling_demo_4x_game/README.md

 ![Screenshot](screenshot.png "Screenshot")

 Based on Aug 31, 2019 commit of minetest_game.
+Created with the corresponding master branch version of minetest.
+When used with the stable-5 branch, errors about invalid background elements show up when using the inventory, but it still appears to work.
+No guarantees though.

-This is a technology demo to give an example of what happens when the player character is scaled up by 4x, which gives the effect of shrinking all the nodes to 1/4th their original size.
+**This is a technology demo to give an example of what happens when the player character is scaled up by 4x, which gives the effect of shrinking all the nodes to 1/4th their original size.**

 To use this game with Minetest, place this repository in minetest/games directory.